osm2pgsql-dev/osm2pgsql/README.md

 ```

 Osm2pgsql uses the cross-platform [CMake build system](https://cmake.org/)
-to configure and build itself and requires
+to configure and build itself.

 Required libraries are